How Can I Access My Owner Portal If My Phone Number Has Changed and It’s Tied to Two-Factor Authentication (2FA)?

 Is this a technical error?

-Usually no it’s a security safeguard working as intended.
+Usually no, it's a security safeguard working as intended.

 Will this delay my payments?